 which are inseparably tied to our present and our future.”

 From building materials and paper products to furniture and bio-energy, wood has a central tie to our daily lives.
-Today, nearly sixty years after it was launched, National Forest Products Week celebrates one of our nation’s best resources and the people that transform trees into countless products that make our lives better.
+Today, decades after it was launched, National Forest Products Week celebrates one of our nation’s best resources and the people that transform trees into countless products that make our lives better.

 In his 2015 proclamation, President Obama declared:

 “The natural resources and materials provided by forests are essential to our way of life.
 From timber to biofuels, forests can provide sustainable sources of important goods, and America will continue to benefit from their strength and vitality.
 Healthy forests lead to a strong economy, a clean environment, and a sustainable future for all our people.
 During National Forest Products Week, let us rededicate ourselves to preserving them and pledge to always remember the irreplaceable role they play in our lives.”